 (P.L.
 94-566, App.
 10/20/76) Financing: increased tax base from \$4,200 to \$6,000, effective 1/1/78; increased net federal tax rate from 0.5% to 0.7% to return to 0.5% after all advances for the federal share of extended benefits have been repaid.
 Coverage: extended to state and local government employees; household workers who are paid \$1,000 or more in any calendar quarter for such services; agricultural labor for employers having 10 or more workers in 20 weeks or paying \$20,000 or more in wages in any calendar quarter; employees of nonprofit elementary and secondary schools; Virgin Islands admitted to the system.
-Extended benefits: change in triggers- National, seasonally adjusted insured unemployment rate of 4.5% during a 13-week period; state, the 4% unadjusted rate and the 120% requirement retained, but the latter may be waived by the state whenever the unadjusted rate is 5% or more.
+Extended benefits: change in triggers - National, seasonally adjusted insured unemployment rate of 4.5% during a 13-week period; state, the 4% unadjusted rate and the 120% requirement retained, but the latter may be waived by the state whenever the unadjusted rate is 5% or more.
 Standards: disqualification on basis of pregnancy is prohibited; payment prohibited to professional athletes between successive seasons and to aliens not legally admitted to U.S. for permanent residence; to individuals receiving a pension.
-Payment based on service for a school by a professional must be denied between school terms if individual has reasonable assurance of reemployment.
+Payment based on service for a school by a professional must be denied between school terms if individual has reasonable assurance of re-employment.
 States permitted to apply same denial to nonprofessionals employed by schools.
-Establishes a National Study Commission to study and report on the unemployment compensation program.
-(P.L.
+Establishes a National Study Commission to study and report on the unemployment compensation program (P.L.
 95-19, App.
-4/12/77) Reduced length of ESB emergency benefit period from 26 to 13 weeks; extended
+4/12/77) Reduced length of FSB emergency benefit period from 26 to 13 weeks; extended FSB program to November 1977 for new claims; added special disqualifications for refusal of suitable work and defined suitable work for FSB claimants; provided general revenue financing of FSB beginning April 1, 1977; extended the deferral period for borrowing states to 2 years; clarified the required denial of benefits to undocumented aliens; permitted states to extend the required denial of benefits to school employees to vacation periods and holiday recesses in addition to the period occurring between school terms.
 (P.L.
-95-19, App.
-4/12/77) Reduced length of FSB emergency benefit period from 26 to 13 weeks; extended FSB program to November 1977 for new claims; added special disqualifications for refusal of suitable work and defined suitable work for FSB claimants; provided general revenue financing of FSB beginning April 1, 1977; extended the deferral period for borrowing states for 2 years; clarified the required denial of benefits to undocumented aliens; permitted states to extend the required denial of benefits to school employees to vacation periods and holiday recesses in addition to the period occurring between school terms.

-$(P.L.\ 95\text{-}216,\ App.\ 12/20/77)\ Required\ state\ UC\ agencies\ to\ provide\ wage\ information\ to\ welfare\ agencies\ on\ request;\ for\ annual\ rather\ than\ quarterly\ reporting\ of\ FICA\ wages.$
+95-216, App.
+12/20/77) Required state UC agencies to provide wage information to welfare agencies on request; for annual rather than quarterly reporting of FICA wages.